 4] Is there a calendar or a poster on the wall, can you see any writing on street signs?
 Do these items match the language and spellings used by the country where the fraudster claims to be?

 5] What else is in view in the photos?
 Are any buildings in view?
 Are cars driving on the correct side of the road?
-This is where Geospy would be very helpful.
+What are other people wearing?

 6] Are the photos generated by Ai (artificial intelligence)?
-At the moment Ai is not perfect, sometimes it gets fingers wrong – 6 fingers on one hand or strangely angled fingers is quite common.
-Hair and skin are not yet perfect, if you look closely at the skin then it often looks like a filter has been applied a bit too strongly and the stray ends of hair don’t quite look right.
+Nowadays Ai is very good at generating images and video.
+Hair, skin tones and lighting may be the only clues to it being Ai generated, if you look closely at the skin then it often looks like a filter has been applied a bit too strongly and the stray ends of hair don’t quite look right.

 Reverse Image Searching